Helping you to understand some of the clinical words that we might use.

 Voice: The quality of the sound produced when speaking.
 This is not a common area of difficulty for young children, however difficulties might be described with the quality (breathy, hoarse, husky), the pitch (higher or lower than is typical for age and gender) or the volume (louder or quieter than the environment demands)

-Word Finding Difficulties: inability to reliably retrieve a known target word from memory.
-It can feel similar to having a word on the tip of your tongue, but would occur more frequently.
+Word Finding Difficulties: difficulty retrieving a known target word from memory.
+It can feel similar to having a word on the tip of your tongue, but would occur much more frequently.
 A word finding difficulty might also involve frequently saying the wrong word, for example calling an apple an orange.

 As a service we won’t use abbreviations in a report without explaining what they mean.
 However, just in case you come across any unfamiliar abbreviations, we have collated a list of the most commonly used abbreviations here